by Dr. Kevin Berry

 There is no such thing as a universal TMJ treatment method.
 Proper TMJ treatment requires diagnosis and therapy as complex as the condition itself.
 There are several different treatment options available to patients in Denver.
 Some of these treatment techniques seem simple while others are a bit more complex in nature; however, the fact remains that they have proven to work, and that is all that patients and dentists alike care about!
 Dr. Berry will spend time with you during your consultation to come up with a TMJ treatment plan that fits your needs as well as your lifestyle.
 As a neuromuscular dentist, Dr. Berry will treat your TMJ at the source of the problem; this means that the actual condition will be treated, instead of just covering up the symptoms.
 This way you can rest assured that your headaches, jaw pain, and other TMJ symptoms will be gone for good.

 Don’t let your TMJ symptoms keep you down.
 Instead, work with Dr. Berry to select a TMJ treatment that is sure to work for you.
-To schedule a time with Dr. Berry call us at 303-691-0307 or contact our office online.
-Before you know it your TMJ symptoms will be gone forever!
+To schedule a time with Dr. Berry call us at (303) 691-0267.
+Many people experience immediate relief from TMJ treatment, but you can’t benefit if you don’t start.

 Neuromuscular Appliance

 Use of the neuromuscular appliance requires Dr. Berry to take a full-mouth impression of your teeth and bite while they are in the at-rest, ideal position that enables your jaw to be balanced and aligned.
-The neuromuscular appliance, called an orthotic or sometimes commonly referred to as a “bite splint“, will be worn as a way to teach and retrain your jaw’s muscles to close to a new ideal position.
-For some patients, this appliance works perfectly and is all that is required treatment wise.
-Over time patients can slowly wean off using the appliance.
-Many still use it but only opt to wear it at night time.
-However this is on a patient-by-patient basis so your outcome may be different from the next TMJ patient.
+The neuromuscular appliance, called an orthotic or sometimes commonly referred to as a “bite splint“, will be worn as a way to retrain your jaw’s muscles to close to a new ideal position.
+For some patients, this appliance works perfectly and is all that is required treatment-wise.
+Overtime patients can slowly wean off using the appliance.
+At first, you will wear it all day.
+By three months, most people can switch to wearing it just at night.
+Some people might get to a point where they no longer need the orthotic.
+However, this is on a patient-by-patient basis so your outcome may be different from the next TMJ patient.

 Orthotic to Neuromuscular Orthodontics